Develop and Deploy a Python API with Kubernetes and Docker - part II

 Configuring and Using Google Containers Registry

-The next step in this tutorial consists of building and pushing the API image to a registry.
-We are going to use the managed container registry of Google Cloud (GCR).
+The next step in this tutorial is to build and push the API image to a registry.
+We are going to use Google Cloud's (GCR) managed container registry.
 We may have chosen Dockerhub, Gitlab Registry, or our own self-hosted registry.

 Start by downloading "docker-credential-gcr":